Frequently Asked Questions

 What’s the difference between a dietitian and a nutritionist?

 All dietitians are nutritionists, but not all nutritionists are dietitians.
-Dietitians must have a university degree in dietetics, qualifying them to provide Medical Nutrition Therapy.
+Dietitians must attend university for at least 4-6 years in the field of Dietetics, qualifying them to provide Medical Nutrition Therapy.
 They care for people of all ages, from healthy individuals to those with complex medical conditions, and work in a variety of settings, including hospitals, clinics, private practice, and community health organisations.

 Dietitians are uniquely placed to help people with eating disorders because of our combined skills and knowledge in human anatomy and biochemistry, food and nutritional requirements, and human eating behaviour.
-When dually qualified as Credentialed Eating Disorder Clinicians, dietitians can play an important role in helping people recover from an eating disorder through recommending appropriate foods and portions to ensure nutritional rehabilitation and adequate intake.
+When dually qualified as Credentialed Eating Disorder Clinicians, dietitians can play an important role in helping people recover from an eating disorder through recommending appropriate foods and portions to ensure nutritional rehabilitation and adequate intake, with an elevated understanding of the psychological aspects of the illness.
 However, the best care team is made up of a suitably qualified dietitian, a psychologist and a GP.
 This ensures we can all keep you safe, and your physical and psychological health needs are met.

-Do I need a referral to see a dietitian?
+Do I need a GP referral to see a dietitian?

 No, you don’t need a referral.
 However, if you have been referred, be sure to send us the referral information prior to the appointment to get the most out of our time.
 If your GP has recommended a Chronic Disease Management Plan, or Eating Disorder Management Plan, you’ll need them to complete the plan before our appointment so you can claim your Medicare rebate.

-Once you’ve booked in, you’ll receive a New Client form to complete - giving us some background on how to best support you.
-On the day of your appointment we’ll send you a secure Zoom link to join.
+Once you’ve booked an appointment, you’ll receive an Intake Form to complete - giving us some background on how to best support you, as well as collecting your consent.
+On the day of your appointment, we’ll send you a secure Zoom link to join.
 We recommend ensuring you’ve got a comfortable and private space to take the call.
 Outside these times, we'll keep in touch by email.

 Where can I find more support?